 Disrupting the Supply Chain, and Opening the Lines of Communication

-The coffee supply chain, going from growers to processing stations within a country, exporters, importers, distributors, roasters and ultimately the end user, creates a logistical nightmare for tracking and accountability, which often still relies on paperwork (literally paper, with information copied by hand a dozen times).
+The coffee supply chain, going from growers to processing stations within a country, exporters, importers, distributors, roasters and ultimately the end user, creates a logistical nightmare for tracking and accountability.
+It often still relies on paperwork (literally paper, with information copied by hand a dozen times).

-At the same time, the broader food industry has seen a movement to a “farm to table” consumer preference over the past decade, enabling people to appreciate the food they’re eating more and even at times paying more for transparency.
+At the same time, the broader food industry has seen a movement to a “farm to table” consumer preference over the past decade.
+This has enabled people to appreciate the food they’re eating more, and even at times, pay more for transparency.
 This is a difficult trend to follow with an international coffee supply chain, but one worth exploring.

 More and more of the world is becoming more connected, with giant firms investing in satellites (Facebook’s internet.org and SpaceX constellation) to blanket the entire globe and connect the remaining 3+ billion people with the world’s total knowledge online.

-The ability to connect hundreds of thousands of farmers to millions of consumers was unthinkable decades ago – and still is to many of the “old guard” of the coffee industry – but is now possible thanks to new and efficient ways of processing and sharing data.
+The ability to connect hundreds of thousands of farmers to millions of consumers was unthinkable decades ago.
+It still is to many of the “old guard” of the coffee industry, who fight it tooth and nail as their influence wanes.
+But is now possible thanks to new and efficient ways of processing and sharing data.